Champaign County Drug Court

 Drug Court Graduation Requirements

 For every three people sentenced to Drug Court, only one graduates.
-In order to graduate a Drug Court participant must:
+Drug Court Graduation Requirements are listed in the document below.

 How You Can Help Drug Court